ubirch/ubirch-protocol/README.md

 with some meta-data to the key service.
 It will later be used for looking up keys for a certain device, i.e. when doing an initial trust hand shake.

+- **`int msgpack_pack_key_register(msgpack_packer *pk, ubirch_key_info *info)`**
-- **`msgpack_pack_key_register(packer, uuid, pubkey, algorithm, created, validNotBefore, validNotAfter, prevPubKey)`** creates a msgpack message that can be used to register a given public key with the key service
+    creates a msgpack message that can be used to register a given public key with the key service.

-These messages directly translate into `JSON`:
+The info struct has fields for all necessary parts of a registration packet.
+All fields are mandatory, except `previousPubKeyId` and `pubKeyId`.

+A key registration message is a msgpack map which can be directly converted to `JSON`:
 ```json
 {
     "algorithm": "ECC_ED25519",